-- You will use these together at the high camps.
+- You will use these together at Lobuche high camp.
 We will provide you with sleeping mattresses at Everest base camp. - The closed cell foam (Ridgerest type) protects your inflatable (Neoairtype) pad from the rocks and gravel underneath your tent.
 Neither is warm enough on their own.